 Dr. Sanjib Bhakta — of the Institute of Structural and Molecular Biology at Birkbeck, University of London, United Kingdom — and colleagues believe their new study could make a big contribution; the team has identified a number of onion-derived compounds that can kill TB bacteria.

 The compounds come from Allium stipitatum, also referred to as the Persian shallot, which is a type of onion commonly used in Iranian cooking.
-It is also known for its antibacterial properties, a feature that caught the attention of Dr. Bhakta and team.
+It is also

 For their study, the researchers enhanced these antibacterial properties by synthesizing various compounds present in the bulb of the Persian shallot.